 The agency does ensure that the departure of an alleged abuser or victim from the employment or control of the agency does not provide a basis for terminating an investigation.
 When an outside entity investigates sexual abuse, the facility cooperates with outside investigators and endeavors to remain informed about the progress of the investigation.
-Utilizing the working paper documents for conducting reviews of investigative files, two case files of inmates alleging sexual abuse/harassment were reviewed.
-The findings were that cases were managed appropriately, completed promptly, thoroughly and in compliance with Policy.
-One case was still open at the time of the audit.
-Compliance with this standard was determined by a review of policy/documentation, investigations and interviews with five investigators.
+Compliance with this standard was determined by a review of Policy/documentation, and interviews with two (2) investigators.